 Who can apply?

-- The applicant must not have access to private off-street parking facilities (for example, a driveway, garage or lockup).
+- Not have access to private off-street parking facilities (for example, a driveway, garage or lockup).

-- There must be a vehicle registered and kept at the same address as that of the applicant.
+- Have a vehicle registered and kept at your address.

-- If the application is an organisation, the vehicle must be registered at the same address as the organisation and is to be used by, or on behalf of the organisation to carry disabled persons.
+If you are applying as an organisation, the vehicle must be registered at the address of the organisation it is used by or on behalf of to carry disabled persons.